csiebler/csiebler.github.io/content/posts/chatting-private-data-langchain-azure-openai-service.md

 ---
 ## Introduction

 In this post we discuss how we can build a system that allows you to chat with your private data, similar to ChatGPT.
-For this, we'll be using [LangChain](https://docs.langchain.com/docs/) and [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
+For this, we'll be using [LangChain](https://docs.langchain.com/docs/), [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service), and [Faiss](https://github.com/facebookresearch/faiss) as our vector store.
 As the underlying Large Language Model, we'll be using `gpt-3.5-turbo` (the "ChatGPT" model).

 ## Tutorial